Quadrant (instrument): History

-Tibbon's Hebrew manuscripts were translated into Latin and improved upon by French scholar Peter Nightingale several years later.
+Tibbon's Hebrew manuscripts were translated into Latin and improved upon by Danish scholar Peter Nightingale several years later.
 Because of the translation, Tibbon, or Prophatius Judaeus as he was known in Latin, became an influential name in astronomy.
 His new quadrant was based upon the idea that the stereographic projection that defines a planispheric astrolabe can still work if the astrolabe parts are folded into a single quadrant.
 The result was a device that was far cheaper, easier to use and more portable than a standard astrolabe.
 Tibbon's work had a far reach and influenced Copernicus, Christopher Clavius and Erasmus Reinhold; and his manuscript was referenced in Dante's Divine Comedy.

 As the quadrant became smaller and thus more portable, its value for navigation was soon realized.
 The first documented use of the quadrant to navigate at sea is in 1461, by Diogo Gomes.
 Sailors began by measuring the height of Polaris to ascertain their latitude.
 This application of quadrants is generally attributed to Arab sailors who traded along the east coast of Africa and often travelled out of sight of land.
 It soon became more common to take the height of the sun at a given time due to the fact that Polaris is not visible south of the equator.

-In 1618 English Mathematician Edmund Gunter further adapted the quadrant with an invention that came to be known as the Gunter quadrant.
-This pocket sized quadrant was revolutionary because it was inscribed with projections of the tropics, the equator, the horizon and the ecliptic.
+In 1618, the English mathematician Edmund Gunter further adapted the quadrant with an invention that came to be known as the Gunter quadrant.
+This pocket-sized quadrant was revolutionary because it was inscribed with projections of the tropics, the equator, the horizon and the ecliptic.
 With the correct tables one could use the quadrant to find the time, the date, the length of the day or night, the time of sunrise and sunset and the meridian.
 The Gunter quadrant was extremely useful but it had its drawbacks; the scales only applied to a certain latitude so the instrument's use was limited at sea.